 553.506 Powers of the commission.
-In addition to any other authority vested in the Florida Building Commission by law, the commission, in implementing Sections.
-553.501 through 553.513, may, by rule, adopt revised and updated versions of the Americans with Disabilities Act Accessibility Guidelines in accordance with Chapter 120.
+In addition to any other authority vested in the Florida Building Commission by law, the commission, in implementing this part, may, by rule, adopt revised and updated versions of the Americans with Disabilities Act Standards for Accessible Design in accordance with Chapter 120.